alifelan/taxi-unico-web/README.md

         404: User or bus trip does not exist
         403: All taxis are busy
         405: Wrong method
+        412: Trip is not between 1 and 4 or bus trip is not a round trip
     Returns: TaxiTrip
         {
             id, origin: {id, name, state, city, address}, destination: {id,